Advertiser Disclosure

 Many authorized user programs don’t charge a fee, especially if the credit card doesn’t have a fee for the primary cardholder.
 However, with these cards, authorized user features are limited to card access, purchases, rewards earning, and limited benefits.

 Some cards extend premium benefits to authorized users, typically for a fee.
-For example, it costs $195 to add an authorized user to The Platinum Card® from American Express (rates & fees).
+For example, it costs $195 for each additional Platinum card of the Platinum Card® from American Express (rates & fees).
 It comes with airport lounge access, Fine Hotels + Resorts and The Hotel Collection privileges, and status with Hilton, Marriott, Avis, Hertz, and National (upon enrollment).

 Amex Platinum Card in Hand Upgraded Points LLC 2

-The Amex Platinum card is one of the best cards for authorized users.
+The Amex Platinum card is one of the best cards that offers additional cards.
 Image Credit: Upgraded Points

 Pros and Cons of Adding an Authorized User to Your Card